Podcast: Companies adapting amid COVID-19

 On this edition of Even Better Western Mass, Dave Madsen talks with the Chief Strategic Officer of a Holyoke company, Universal Plastics, that has shifted production to make masks for health care workers.

-Covid 19 Intubation / Aerosol Box – “InTuBox” at Universal Plastics
+Covid 19 Medical Face Shield at Universal Plastics

-- Safe to sanitize after each use with common antiseptic cleaners
+- Safe to sanitize after use with common antisceptic cleaners.

 - Available and In Stock.
 Contact us below for details.